mbruzek/dotfiles/README.md

 # The dotfiles repository

-### Problem
+## Problem statement

-Updating the operating system or installing a new computer takes a long time to configure the system the way I like it.
+As a software engineer I have to load a lot of Linux systems that process can take a long time to get the system the way I like to use it.

+## Solution

 This repository is an attempt to automate the installation and configuration of the software of Linux systems to speed up the process as much as possible.

 ## Prerequisites

+This repository assumes you are using a Linux system and running a BASH shell.
+You must also have `git` installed to clone the repository.

+## Install

-You will need to clone the repository to set up the dot files.
+Clone the repository and run setup to configure the system.

 ### The `git` command

 Install `git` so you can clone the repository:

 ```shell